brandur/sorg/content/drafts/mongodb.md

 For a very long time, MongoDB considered a write to be complete and fully persisted [as soon as it had been buffered in the outgoing socket buffer of the client host][broken-by-design].
-It's hopefully needless to say, but such behavior doesn't even beget a partial guarantee of data integrity, and could easily result in your most important information being flushed down the drain.
+This behavior wasn't even a partial guarantee of integrity, and could easily result in data loss.

-Although it was _years_ before this problem was ever addressed, I'm willing to give them a pass so as not to detract from more important matters.
-As of version 3, MongoDB clients now default their [`w` "write concern" to 1][write-concerns], meaning that writes are not considered persisted until confirmed by a standalone MongoDB server or replica set primary, which means that by default, your data will largely be safe on a modern version of MongoDB.
+Although it was _years_ before this problem was ever addressed satisfactorily, I'm willing to give them a pass so as not to detract from more important matters.
+As of version 3, MongoDB clients now default their [`w` "write concern" to 1][write-concerns], meaning that writes are not considered persisted until confirmed by a standalone server or replica set primary.
+This is a sane change, and your data will largely be safe on modern versions of MongoDB.

 ### Dishonest Benchmarks (#dishonest-benchmarks)